EU's Kroes makes appeal for last-ditch telco overhaul

 By Claire Davenport and Leila Abboud

-called for an end to mobile roaming fees and equal access to the
+regulator will call for an end to mobile roaming fees and equal

 The reform effort stems from growing concerns that Europe is